 Tuesday 18 January 1977 started as an ordinary working day in Sydney, Australia.

-Then at 8:12 am, the 6:09 express city-bound commuter train from Mt Victoria in the Blue Mountains – running three minutes late – left the tracks and ploughed into the Bold Street overpass bridge at Granville, a Western Suburb of Sydney.
+Then at 8:12 am, the 6:09 city-bound express commuter train from Mt Victoria in the Blue Mountains to Sydney – running three minutes late and with at least 469 passengers aboard – left the tracks and ploughed into the Bold Street overpass bridge at Granville, a Western Suburb of Sydney.

 Seconds later, the impact of the collision caused 380 tonnes of reinforced concrete and girders from the bridge to collapse, crushing the train’s first four carriages.
 Many died where they sat in a space reduced to less than 50cm.

 83 passengers lost their lives and 213 were injured in a disaster that was destined to leave lifelong physical and emotional scars for the rescued and rescuers alike.
 A young nurse, Margaret Warby, made her way back again and again into the wreckage to help survivors and was later awarded the Queen’s Gallantry Medal for her heroism that day.

 The track upon which the train was running had a speed limit of 80 km/h and was in very poor condition due to lack of maintenance.
 Despite the actual speed of the train (78 km/h), It was this that caused the locomotive to derail.